Athenian coup of 411 BC: Coup

 The oligarchs plotted two coups: one at Athens, and one at Samos, where the Athenian navy was based.

 The coup at Athens went forward as planned, and "[o]n the fourteenth day of the Attic month of Thargelion, June 9, 411, ... the [conspirators] seized the reality of power."
 The city came under the control of the oligarchic government of the Four Hundred.
-According to W. G. Forest:
+According to W. G. Forrest:

 [N]o one knows how many men took a positive part in promoting it (my guess would be nearer fifty than four hundred), mainly because I do not wish to limit responsibility to those who had official recognition under the new regime.

 Unlike in Athens, the plotters in Samos were thwarted by Samian democratic and pro-democratic leaders in the Athenian fleet.
 The men of the fleet, upon learning of the coup at home, deposed their generals and elected new ones in their place.
 They announced that the city had revolted from them, not they from the city.
 The new leaders of the fleet arranged the recall of Alcibiades to Samos, and declared their intention to carry on the war against Sparta.